How Different Was My Town!

 Mansehra is the district headquarters, a clamorous, disorderly city of over 150,000 people.
-It has expanded on all sides in an ugly sprawl encroaching upon the surrounding farmland and the hills.
+It has expanded on all sides in a sprawl encroaching upon the surrounding farmland and the hills.

-Since driving through Mansehra was becoming difficult because of the increasing population and chaotic traffic, a bypass road, known as Silk Road, was built in the ’70s to circumvent the town and yet another bypass on the other side, in the 90s.
-But both roads have now turned into tumultuous bazaars, with unregulated, haphazard construction.
+Since driving through Mansehra had become difficult because of the increasing population and chaotic traffic, a bypass road, known as Silk Road, was built in the ’70s to circumvent the town, and yet another bypass on the other side, in the 90s.
+But both roads have now turned into tumultuous bazaars, with unregulated, haphazard construction, and chaotic traffic.

-The Goblins’ Creek still struggles to flow through the town, but its murmur has been silenced by the mad clamor of the city.
+The Goblins’ Creek still struggles to flow through the town, but its murmur is silenced by the clamor of the city.
 And it is no more the mountain stream where children swam and women washed clothes.
 It’s more like an open sewer with the city’s sewage emptying into it.

 All along the creek, people have extended their property lines by erecting stilts in the creek and building over them.
 The Bridge is still there, but you don’t see it.
 There are shops on both sides built by removing the bridge railings and encroaching on the creek.